-TU UMD

-Master of Arts (M.A.)
+TU UMD Master of Arts (M.A.)
 Master of Education (M.Ed.)

-Arts Focus Teacher Leadership Focus

-For certified teachers and others For certified teachers

-Six courses minimum in Arts Integration and One course in Foundations of Arts

-Infusion Integration

-Stresses practical integration or art and non-art Stresses the integration of arts education,

-areas applied in the classroom pedagogy, research, and theory (not the

-integration of art and non-art areas); focuses

-on leadership in curriculum development and

-assessment

-Portfolio course required Will include instruction and use of portfolios

-but will integrate it within all courses.

-Connection to PBC in Arts Integration NA

-Arts INFUSION Arts INTEGRATION

-Enrollment patterns in the existing PBC program are a strong indicator of the support the program will receive as the PBC will be embedded in the proposed master's degree.
+Arts Focus Teacher Leadership Focus For certified teachers and others For certified teachers Six courses minimum in Arts Integration and One course in Foundations of Arts Infusion Integration Stresses practical integration or art and non-art areas applied in the classroom Stresses the integration of arts education, pedagogy, research, and theory (not the integration of art and non-art areas); focuses on leadership in curriculum development and assessment Portfolio course required Will include instruction and use of portfolios but will integrate it within all courses.
+Connection to PBC in Arts Integration NA Arts INFUSION Arts INTEGRATION program will receive as the PBC will be embedded in the proposed master's degree.
 In addition, an informal survey of the 2012-2013 and 2013-2014 students revealed that 80% have a strong interest in the new master's degree.
 Enrollment in Towson's PBC program has been growing since its inception.
 Similar patterns can be expected with the proposed program.